michael-maduako/C-projects/README.md

 # C-projects
-Holds a collection of C++ projects
+Holds a collection of C projects